-HRH The Prince of Wales established the International Sustainability Unit to facilitate consensus on how to resolve some of the key environmental challenges facing the world - such as food security, ecosystem resilience and the depletion of Natural Capital.
+HRH The Prince of Wales established the International Sustainability Unit to facilitate consensus on how to resolve some of the key environmental challenges facing the world –including deforestation, sustaining the marine environment and ways to maintain ecosystem resilience while achieving development goals.

-HRH’s International Sustainability Unit was formed in 2010 to address critical challenges to development and the environment.
-The I.S.U. builds on the success of The Prince’s Rainforests Project, established to find a solution to tropical deforestation, which resulted in international commitments of US$5 billion for immediate financing.
-The I.S.U. has since implemented programmes focusing on natural capital and resilience, with strands covering food, water and energy security; resource scarcity and depletion as potential conflict multipliers; preventing and reversing deforestation; responsible agricultural investment; and the Illegal Trade in Wildlife.
-Further programmes address finance for sustainable development, to deliver the outcomes of the international negotiations on development goals and climate change due in 2015; and also sustainable marine fisheries.
-Work has recently commenced on Sustainable Urbanisation.
-Considerable success has been achieved in these areas and the I.S.U. has built an international reputation for credible, trusted and neutral convening that is underpinned by well researched and rigorous analysis, and broad consultation with key actors from governments, the private sector and civil society.
+HRH’s International Sustainability Unit was formed in 2010 to address critical challenges facing the world, particularly the question of how to sustain the health of the environment while advancing development goals.
+The I.S.U. builds on the success of The Prince’s Rainforests Project, established in 2007 to find solutions to tropical deforestation, which resulted in international commitments of US$5 billion for immediate financing.
+The I.S.U. has since implemented programmes focussed on marine ecosystems, the illegal wildlife trade, the integrated approaches needed to ensure food, water and energy security, and the linkages between climate change and health while also maintaining activities toward preventing and reversing deforestation.
+During recent years considerable progress has been achieved in these and other areas, reflected in among other things the adoption of the Sustainable Development Goals and the Paris Agreement on climate change.
+The I.S.U. is proud to have played a part in facilitating the advances that have been made, based upon its international reputation for credible, trusted and neutral convening, underpinned by well researched and rigorous analysis, and broad consultation with key actors from governments, the private sector and civil society.